 (previously known as Anapaea denotata)

-The adult moths of this species are pale brown, with plain hindwings, and with two groups of pale-edged darker brown spots forming a vague line across the middle of each forewing.
+The adult moths of are pale brown, with two groups of pale-edged darker brown spots forming a vague line across the middle of each forewing.
+The hindwings are plain brown.

 The patterns on the wings of the male and female moths are similar.
 The wingspan is about 3 cms.